-- UCOR 1300 Creative Expression and Interpretation (including any hands-on creative art course or any regular courses in Art, Music, Dance, or Theater [not including credit for participation in artistic activities]) - UCOR 1400: Inquiry Seminar in the Humanities - UCOR 1600: Inquiry Seminar in the Social Sciences - a) Students are guaranteed to need no more than one of the following courses at SU: UCOR 1300, 1400 or 1600.
-Some students will have satisfied all of these courses within their AS-T if they took applicable creative arts, humanities, and social science courses.
+- UCOR 1300 Creative Expression and Interpretation (including any hands-on creative art course or any regular courses in Art, Music, Dance, or Theater [not including credit for participation in artistic activities]) - UCOR 1400: Inquiry Seminar in the Humanities - UCOR 1600: Inquiry Seminar in the Social Sciences - Students are guaranteed to need no more than one of the following courses at SU: UCOR 1300, 1400 or 1600.
+Some students will have satisfied all of these courses within their AS-T if they took applicable creative arts, humanities and social science courses. these courses within their AS-T if they took applicable creative arts, humanities and social science courses.